marilynwaldman/GCPObjectDetection/README.md

 # Training an object detector using Cloud Machine Learning Engine from Google Cloud

-The [tutorial](https://cloud.google.com/blog/big-data/2017/06/training-an-object-detector-using-cloud-machine-learning-engine) is written on a Ubuntu platform.
+The object detector  [tutorial](https://cloud.google.com/blog/big-data/2017/06/training-an-object-detector-using-cloud-machine-learning-engine) is written for a Ubuntu platform.
 This repo creates a docker image and container image on GCP to run the tutorial on.
 All dependencies are loaded into the docker image.
 You will not need to issue apt-get or pip commands from the docker image.